 Listening is a key component of effective communication skills.

-Without listening, you can’t understand what other people are really trying to say.
-It’s easy to get something wrong and make assumptions.
+Regardless of the type, listening is key to understanding what other people are really trying to say.
+Without listening, it's easy to get something wrong and make assumptions.

 On the other hand, when you actively listen, you can fully communicate with someone else.

 Listening is the most important part of communication.
 That’s because it allows you to come up with a substantial and meaningful response.
 You can pick up on subtleties you wouldn’t have otherwise, especially with body language.